davisjam/davisjam.github.io/_pages/home.md

 ## 2025

+- One paper accepted to **AsiaCCS'25**: an SoK on Regex Denial of Service (ReDoS).
+Congrats to Berk and Ethan!
 - Kelechi's poster won **Best Poster** at Purdue's 2025 CERIAS symposium.
 Congrats Kelechi!
 - Paschal and Dharun are finalists in Qualcomm's 2025 Innovation Fellowship program.
 Way to go!
 - Nick will intern with **Argonne National Labs** this summer.
 Congrats, Nick!